sul-cidr/winnow-packaging/README.md

 Note: these steps and screenshots come from macOS 10.15 Catalina; wording and steps may differ a little on other versions.

-1. When you first attemt to launch Winnow you may see the following dialog.
+1. When you first attempt to launch Winnow you may see the following dialog.
 Click the <kbd>?</kbd> button and close this dialog.

    ![image](https://user-images.githubusercontent.com/96218/146100144-17eba1c3-141d-452a-ae4e-369a6739b6ed.png)